Why is constrained neural language generation particularly challenging?: Introduction

 \section{Introduction}

-Recent advances in the field of natural language generation (NLG) \cite{gatt2018survey} have resulted in models able to produce realistic, coherent, and fluent texts in a multitude of natural language processing tasks.
+Recent advances in the field of natural language generation (NLG) \citep{gatt2018survey} have resulted in models able to produce realistic, coherent, and fluent texts in a multitude of natural language processing tasks.
 Powerful large scale language models can be readily used to perform unconditional language generation, however these models provide little control over attributes of the \textit{generated} texts.
-Unlike conventional methods which were able to provide fine-grained control over many aspects of the system output including incorporating domain-specific dictionaries, terminology or certain words in the generated output, neural end-to-end approaches remove many of these knobs and switches \cite{post2018fast}.
+Unlike conventional methods which were able to provide fine-grained control over many aspects of the system output including incorporating domain-specific dictionaries, terminology or certain words in the generated output, neural end-to-end approaches remove many of these knobs and switches \citep{post2018fast}.
 However, imposing constraints on the output generated by these models is crucial for achieving useful and safe language generation in a multitude of real world application scenarios.
-For example, it can help avoid generic and meaningless responses in dialogue systems \cite{see2019makes}, personalize dialogue agents based on user features that lead to more engaging and meaningful conversations \cite{zhang2018personalizing}, ensure non-offensive sentence completion and friendly communication \cite{liu2019rhetorically}, intervene on the system output in interactive scenarios where domain specific terminology must be included in the generated texts \cite{crego2016systran}, or aid in art creation in applications such as poetry generation or assisted story writing \cite{peng2018towards}.
-Moreover, controlling a generic pretrained language model in order to satisfy certain desiderata helps avoid generating toxic content, prevents demographic biases, can steer generations towards desired a topic or style \cite{khalifa2020distributional}, and helps communicate intentions in suitable manners for different situations, target audiences and environments \cite{lample2018multiple}, \cite{li2018delete}.
+For example, it can help avoid generic and meaningless responses in dialogue systems \citep{see2019makes}, personalize dialogue agents based on user features that lead to more engaging and meaningful conversations \citep{zhang2018personalizing}, ensure non-offensive sentence completion and friendly communication \citep{liu2019rhetorically}, intervene on the system output in interactive scenarios where domain specific terminology must be included in the generated texts \citep{crego2016systran}, or aid in creative applications such as poetry generation or assisted story writing \citep{peng2018towards}.
+Moreover, controlling a generic pretrained language model in order to satisfy certain desiderata helps avoid generating toxic content, prevents demographic biases, can steer generations towards a desired topic or style \citep{khalifa2020distributional}, and helps communicate intentions in suitable manners for different situations, target audiences and environments \citep{lample2018multiple, li2018delete}.
 Incorporating prior knowledge and target side constraints in text generative models has numerous applications in many natural language processing areas, including dialogue systems, machine translation, question answering, text summarization, text simplification, image captioning, etc. Unquestionably, constrained text generation is important in many real-world applications, but compared to other instances of natural language generation, constrained text generation using neural networks remains an open challenge.
-We identify the following reasons that explain why constrained neural text generation represents a much harder problem compared to other instances of neural text generation: \textit{i) lack of model expressiveness}: current models are not expressive enough to incorporate arbitrary constraints, defined as testable conditions on the \textit{output} text, into the objective function at training time; \textit{ii) lack of suitable evaluation metrics}: while one can verify whether an output satisfies a constraint or not, it is usually hard to measure \textit{to what extent} an output satisfies a constraint, and it is even harder to jointly evaluate this with other properties of the generated text (such as relevance or coherence); \textit{iii) difficulty in constrained optimization}: even if constraints can be expressed and added to the objective function, they are usually non-differentiable, especially at the token level.
-This is bad as most methods model and generate text as a sequence of tokens; \textit{iv) lack of constrained text generation datasets} that are diverse and representative enough of the variety of practical constraints.